ajh123-development/better-cc/src/main/resources/assets/better_cc/doc/en_us/item/manual.md

 # The Computerists Handbook
 ![Nobody reads me anyway...](item:better_cc:manual)

-You handy quick-reference for all topics concerning [computers](../block/computer.md) and devices related to them.
+Your handy quick-reference for all topics concerning [computers](../block/computer.md) and devices related to them.
 It's what you're currently reading!

 For convenience, using the manual on any known block in the world will open the corresponding manual page.